Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Introduction

 Powerful pre-trained models have become essential in the field of computer vision, particularly in object detection (OD) tasks~\cite{minderer2022simple, minderer2024scaling}.
 These OD models are typically pre-trained on extensive natural-image RGB datasets, such as COCO~\cite{lin2014microsoft}.
 Moreover, the knowledge encoded by these models can be leveraged for various tasks in a zero-shot way or with additional fine-tuning for downstream tasks~\cite{vasconcelos2022proper}.
 However, adding new modalities to these models, such as infrared (IR), without losing the intrinsic knowledge of the detector remains a challenge~\cite{medeiros2024hallucidet}.

-These additional modalities, though not as common as RGB images, are still important in various tasks, like surveillance~\cite{chen2019distributed}, autonomous driving~\cite{stilgoe2018machine}, and robotics~\cite{pierson2017deep}, which strive to achieve robust performance across environmental changes such as different illumination conditions~\cite{bustos2023systematic}.
-The dominant way to adapt pre-trained detectors to these novel modalities is by fine-tuning the model.
+These additional modalities, though not as common as RGB images, are still important in various tasks, like surveillance~\cite{chen2019distributed, dubail2022privacy}, autonomous driving~\cite{stilgoe2018machine, natan2022end}, and robotics~\cite{pierson2017deep, jing2017comparison}, which strive to achieve robust performance in real-world environments, where capture conditions change, such as different illumination conditions~\cite{bustos2023systematic}.
+The dominant way to adapt pre-trained detectors to these novel conditions is by fine-tuning the model~\cite{medeiros2024hallucidet}.
 However, fine-tuning often results in catastrophic forgetting and can destroy the intrinsic knowledge of the detector~\cite{kirkpatrick2017overcoming}.
 Ideally, we would like to adapt the detector to new modalities without changing the original model.
-This is most useful for server-side applications, where a single model runs uninterrupted and different inputs, ideally on different modalities, can query it.
-The main challenge here is the significant distribution shift between the new modalities, such as the difference between the visual information in RGB images and the thermal data in IR images.
-This shift can degrade the performance of models when applied directly to new input, as the features learned from one modality may not be relevant or present in another.
-This can ultimately impact the final performance of the detector~\cite{wang2022improving}.
+This is most useful for server-side applications, where a single model runs uninterrupted and can be queried by different inputs, ideally on different modalities.
+The main challenge lies in the significant distribution shift introduced by the new modality.
+This shift occurs because the pre-trained knowledge, such as the visual information in RGB images, differs markedly from the thermal data in IR images.
+This shift can degrade model performance when applied directly as input to the model, since the features learned from one modality may not be relevant or present in another.
+This can ultimately impact the resulting OD performance~\cite{wang2022improving}.

-Image translation methods have emerged as a powerful tool to overcome the downsides of fine-tuning and narrowing the gap between source and target modalities~\cite{hsu2020progressive}.
+Image translation methods~\cite{pang2021imagetoimage, park2020contrastive} have emerged as powerful tools to overcome the downsides of fine-tuning and narrowing the gap between source and target modalities~\cite{hsu2020progressive}.
 These methods do not directly work on the weight space of the original detector but rather adapt the input values to reduce the discrepancy between the source and target modalities.
 However, such methods often require access to source data or some statistics about it during training.
-Furthermore, their primary focus is on image reconstruction quality rather than the final detection task, which can cause a significant drop in performance.
-For instance, in~\fref{fig:detections_results}, some detections (in red) using these generated images, in b) and d), and the fine-tuning in c) are illustrated.
-Additionally, results for different methods are provided in supplementary material.
+Furthermore, their primary focus is on image reconstruction quality rather than the final OD task, which can cause a significant drop in performance.
+For instance, ~\fref{fig:detections_results} shows different ways to adapt the RGB detector (see the caption for more details).